janwidmer/lzb-select-dynamic/README.md

 ### Building

-- adjust plugin version in the files `lzb-select-dynamic.php` and `readme.md` to the new desired version depending on your changes
+- adjust plugin version in the `package.json` to the new desired version depending on your changes
 - `npm run build` to run build
 - `npm run dev` to run build and start files watcher
 - `npm run production` to run build and prepare zip files for production